Little Angels is offering a series of 2-day and 1-day seminars, which are designed for those

 Little Angels Service Dogs is a 501c3 nonprofit organization.
 Seminars have an associated

-fee, which covers costs associated with the rental of the meeting spaces and hotels, travel
+fee, which covers costs associated with the rental of the meeting spaces and hotels, and

-access visits in Seminar 3.
-The individual travel and lodging expenses are the responsibility
+travel and lodging of trainers and speakers.
+The individual travel and lodging expenses are

-of each participant/family.
-Additional family members may attend at a discounted rate.
+the responsibility of each participant/family.
+Additional family members may attend at a

 Applicants have a right to be considered regardless of sex, race, religion or creed.